Ritchie Coliseum: History

 Ritchie Coliseum has also been used as a music venue as long ago as 1956 and holds the Annual College Park Free Blues Festival (11th CPBF is Saturday, November 10, 2018).
 Duke Ellington performed in 1956, in a Jazz vs. Classics Pop Concert.
 As reported by The Diamondback, the cost to students to witness this historic concert was only $1 (that's just $8.72 today with inflation).
+The industrial band Skinny Puppy also played there in 1990.

 Description

 The floor dimensions are 11,000 ft2 (1,021.9 m2) with a surface of maple hardwood.
 The official seating capacity used to be 1,500.
 There are 1,900 total seats, which includes 600 folding seat-back chairs in the upper mezzanine, 700 pull-out bench seats, and 600 chairs on the floor.
 Other features are concessions stands on two levels, a ticket booth, and scoreboard.
 Additional facilities consist of a weight room with free weights and cardiovascular equipment, and a martial arts room with padded walls and mats.